trofi/trofi.github.io.gen/posts/281-a-signal-from-the-stars.md

 ## The workaround

-To restore previous behaviour (until we find out if it's expected) I added `"nodiscard"` mount option at startup and got an old behaviour on `6.2`!
+To restore previous behavior (until we find out if it's expected) I added `"nodiscard"` mount option at startup and got an old behavior on `6.2`!

-I also sent [the question](https://www.spinics.net/lists/linux-btrfs/msg133128.html) to `linux-btrfs@` ML to se if it's an expected behaviour.
+I also sent [the question](https://www.spinics.net/lists/linux-btrfs/msg133128.html) to `linux-btrfs@` ML to see if it's an expected behavior.

 ## Digging deeper

 Now that we have a workaround let's try to explore where these `discard` requests come from.
 I re-enabled `discard=async` with `sudo mount -oremount,discard=async /`
 and spent some time in `firefox` to trigger the storm condition again when disk led started flashing again.
 I checked discards still get generated (and while at it confirmed it's related to `btrfs`):